bazaarvoice/bv-android-sdk/README.md

 Building The Library
 -
 **Note: the Tests directory already has the library included in it, but this is necessary for future builds.**

+From the command line:

 1. Navigate to the BVAndroidSDK directory.
 2. Type ```/path/to/android-sdk/tools/android update lib-project --path .```
 3. Type ```ant clean release```
 4. The library should be in the /bin directory under the name ```classes.jar```.
 You can rename it as you like.
 5. To use the library, add it to the /libs directory in whatever application or test application you are building.

+With Eclipse:

+1. Open Eclipse and select File -> Import...
+2. Under General, choose "Existing projects into workspace".
+3. Next to "Select Root Directory", _Browse..._ to the BVAndroidSDK directory and select Open.
+4. Click Finish.
+5. By default, Eclipse will build the project automatically.
+Otherwise, build the project by selecting Project -> Build Project.
+The library should be in the /bin directory under the name ```bazaarandroidsdk.jar```.
+You can rename it as you like.
+6. To use the library, add it to the /libs directory in whatever application or test application you are building.

 Running the Unit Tests
 -